 I’m coordinating US folk legend Michael Hurley’s 2018 UK and Ireland tour.
 Tour announcement below — please email firstname.lastname@example.org with any media enquiries.

-American alt-folk icon to tour the UK in June
+American alt-folk icon to tour the UK & Ireland in June

 Michael Hurley (a.k.a.
 Doc Snock) is a quiet legend, a wry conspirator in the stand-up of life.
 “The world is his front porch” and, come June, the American alt-folk icon’s vista will be a collection of very special venues in Scotland, England and Ireland.